Rob Wilkinson

-Rob Wilkinson (born 22 February 1992) is an Australian mixed martial artist who competes in the Light heavyweight division of Professional Fighters League (PFL).
+Rob Wilkinson (born 22 February 1992) is an Australian mixed martial artist who competes in the Light heavyweight division of Professional Fighters League (PFL), where he won the championship in 2022.
 A professional competitor since 2011, he previously competed in the Middleweight division of the Ultimate Fighting Championship and was the middleweight champion in Australian Fighting Championship and BRACE.

 Background

 Wilkinson was born in Hobart, Tasmania, Australia where he currently resides.
 Wilkinson started training at the age of 17 at Hobart’s Hybrid Training Centre, and was a personal trainer prior to taking up a career in MMA.
 He started training MMA after watching a video on YouTube of Randy Couture which he instantly fell in love with the sport.

 Mixed martial arts career

 Early career

-Wilkinson made his professional debut in 2011 and amassed a record of 11-0.
+Wilkinson made his professional debut in 2011 and amassed a record of 11–0.
 He has won all fights via stoppage but one and holds 9 out of his 11 fights in the 1st round, en route to capturing both Australian Fighting Championship middleweight title and BRACE middleweight championship belt.
 He last competed in a battle of undefeated fighters, submitted German Alexander Poppeck in the first round in Finland prior signed by UFC.